Bin-Chen-Lab/spider/README.md

 ```

 ## 1.3 (optional)
-For some users who fail to execute our yaml file in 1.2 due to system incompatibility, we also provide a manual way for these users to download dependency packages.
+For some users who fail to execute our yaml file in 1.2 due to system incompatibility with Bioconda, we also provide a manual way for these users to download dependency packages.
 These codes of manual installation have the same effect as the yaml file in 1.2.
 First, create a conda environment with specified R and python versions by typing the following commands in your terminal:

 ```
 conda create -n SPIDER python=3.9.2